Settling in Oulu

 If you have any questions on services provided by the City of Oulu, you can contact a centralised customer service point of the city known as Oulu10.

 You can purchase tickets to cultural events at the Oulu10 service point (such as Oulu City Theatre, Oulu Symphony Orchestra), as well as tickets to public transport and sports services.
 There are also brochures on the City of Oulu, forms, guide maps and public transport timetables, for example.
-We will gladly help with using online services and filling in various kinds of forms.
+At Oulu10 service point you can receive assistance with using online services and filling out various kinds of forms or applications.

 Oulu10 Service Point (Oulu10-palvelut)